ibm-cloud-docs/account/service_credentials.md

 {: codeblock}
 {: go}

+Use the API key or other credential properties to connect the service instance to your app or other external consumer.

-## Adding a credential when binding an IAM-enabled service by using Terraform
+## Creating a service credential by using Terraform
 {: #iam-credential-terraform}
 {: terraform}

-Before you can add a credential when binding an IAM-enabled service by using Terraform, make sure that you have completed the following:
+Before you can create a credential to connect your app or external consumer to an {{site.data.keyword.cloud_notm}} service by using Terraform, make sure that you have completed the following:

 - Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 - Create a Terraform configuration file that is named `main.tf`.
 In this file, you define resources by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

-Use the following steps to add a credential when binding an IAM-enabled service:
+Use the following steps to create a credential for connecting your app or external consumer to an {{site.data.keyword.cloud_notm}} service:

 1. Create an argument in your `main.tf` file.
 The following example creates credentials for a resource without a service ID by using the `ibm_resource_instance` resource, where `name` is a unique name to identify the credential.